baharbiazar/HIV_Forecast/README.md

 # HIV_Forecast

 ![HIV](https://jnj-content-lab.brightspotcdn.com/dims4/default/a9f7870/2147483647/strip/true/crop/1460x675+244+171/resize/1440x666!/quality/90/?url=http%3A%2F%2Fjnj-brightspot.s3.amazonaws.com%2Ff8%2F56%2F4fbea63b4e529c48f4ed7ea9225b%2Fhiv-aids-lede-v2.png)
-# Forecasting-HIV-Infections Case Study
+## Forecasting-HIV-Infections Case Study
-# Primary
+## Goal

-* Figure out what are some most significant drivers of HIV infection
+* Figure out what are some most significant drivers of HIV infection in the US counties

-* What machine learning models to choose
-* Next Step
-# Dataset
+## Dataset
 We used the merged dataset to explore the data: it has 3140 rows x 39 columns.
 Year of 2015.
-# Features Choosing
+## Features Choosing
 Most of the columns names are professional medical terms.
 We created an excel file for a better understanding.
 \
 <br>